-Your health, career, how you do certain things, the way you think, were to live, your view of the world, things you believe, way of parenting, and much more will change as you become older.
+Your health, career, how you do certain things, the way you think, where to live, your view of the world, things you believe, way of parenting, and much more will change as you grow and learn more.

 That said, these changes can make your marriage and life better… or worse.
 Spend time to learn, understand and communicate all the changes you go through as you experience them with each other.

 So your spouse isn’t shocked to wake up one day living with a stranger.
 It’s another reason why open, honest, and effective communication is critical to the success of any marriage.